 Approve published article: get_order (confirm ARTICLE_TO_APPROVE) → approve_order_placement.

-Checkout/payment, billing CRUD, invoices, moving orders between campaigns, rich-text image sizing, user-owned saved views CRUD, member invites/role changes, any publisher-side work.
-Direct the user to the web app.
+Billing CRUD, invoices, balance top-up and card payment (checkout_cart spends prepaid balance only—top-ups happen in the web app), rich-text image sizing, user-owned saved views CRUD, member invites/role changes, purchasing extras (list-only via MCP)—no tools exposed.
+Direct the user to the web app for these.